iCliniq Logo

 Hello doctor,

-I have a hard swelling measuring 3/4th finger size from anus on the right side.
+I have a hard swelling measuring 3/4th finger size from the anus on the right side.
 It hurts while sitting.
-It started developing five days back and was worst since yesterday.
+It started developing five days back and has been worse since yesterday.
 The entire nearby area is sensitive and slightly painful.
-For your information, I underwent surgery for anal fistula on the left side 52 years back.
+For your information, I underwent surgery for an anal fistula on the left side 52 years ago.

-I have type II diabetes for past five years and BP for past 12 years.
+I have had type II diabetes for the past five years and BP for the past 12 years.
 I am 82 years old.
-Kindly suggest medicine, ointment or injection for instant relief from pain.
+Kindly suggest medicine, ointment, or injection for instant relief from pain.
+Please help.

 Answered by Dr. Noushif.
 M